Gratheon/website/about/company/🍰 Equity and fundraising plan.md

 ## Clarifications

+- Note that equity distribution is an investment stake in the company, but it does not give voting (board control) rights in the same proportions.
+This is done intentionally so that team  and investment pools could be bigger while leaving control in expert hands that may be interested in balancing salary and equity.

 - If you leave the company, you lose options.
 Company can print more shares, mostly for new investors.

 - Options are **virtual** and are not affecting the legal body of Gratheon OÜ registry as mentioned in [Legal training by Hedman](https://www.notion.so/Legal-training-by-Hedman-6144b4856a8a4ffbbe28f145d4b4470e?pvs=21), mostly because its hard to alter real shares in the registry.